 Education First Youth Foyer – Broadmeadows

-Run in partnership between Hanover and the Brotherhood of St Laurence, this Foyer provides student-style accommodation on Kangan TAFE’s Broadmeadows campus.
+Run in partnership between Launch Housing and the Brotherhood of St Laurence, this Foyer provides student-style accommodation on Kangan TAFE’s Broadmeadows campus.
 With education at the heart of the model the Foyer accommodates up to 40 young people in Melbourne’s northwest.

 30 Cavendish Street, Broadmeadows 3047

 F 03 9309 9254